Chocolate Wedding Favors

 "Manly-Man" Chocolate Liqueur Favors

-For a favor with a slightly more masculine edge than usual, buy chocolates filled with vodka, brandy, various popular liqueurs, or even sake (these may require an online order).
+For a favor with a slightly more masculine edge than usual, buy chocolates filled with vodka, brandy, various popular liqueurs, or even sake.
 Place in cool bags of your choice and tie with metallic ribbons.

 "Tie the Knot" Wedding Pretzel Favors